 - Encryption and masking of sensitive data

-- Whitelists and blacklists to define permissions for third parties
+- Allow and block to define permissions for third parties

 - Privacy gateways

 While worries over complying with the California Consumer Privacy Act may be top of mind right now, it’s just part of the security umbrella your organization needs.
 2019 is on track to be the worst year on record for data breach activity.
 In the first half of the year alone, more than 4 billion records have been compromised at a rate of 52% higher than at the mid-point of 2018.

 Cybercriminals are leading the charge.
 Ecommerce websites are being targeted by criminal groups like Magecart that inject malware into sites to skim credit card and online payment information.
 This group alone is responsible for more than 300,000 attacks and hacks on more than 110,000 ecommerce sites in 2018 alone.

 Third-party vendors are also being targeted to bypass security measures.
 Once infected, malware and ransomware can make its way to companies they do business with.
 Last year, 59% of US companies reported a data breach attributable to a vendor or third party.

 The customizable MarSecTM platform allows users to create allowlists to manage third-party technologies – also enabling CSOs, CMOs and IT staff to quickly configure CCPA (and GDPR) compliance items, such as “do not sell my data” selection by geo-location, in line with the CCPA legislation.

 The Ensighten solution has the features IT teams need to manage website security while providing tools for marketing teams.
 For example, CMOs can test styles and the order of opt-in/opt-out categories to determine the most effective way to collect information.

 The flexible interface allows customization to adapt to future legislation.
 Data privacy enforcement and blocking reports can support your native consent experience or a third-party solution.